-An example of a point-to-point correspondence is the correspondence in the current period of a bale of cotton processed into a cotton shirt.
-An example of a point-to-series correspondence is the correspondence of a sewing machine manufactured in the current period to a series of cotton shirts to be produced in an indefinite number of future periods.
+An example of a current-determinate-point-to-current-determinate-point correspondence is the correspondence in the current period of a bale of cotton processed into a cotton shirt.
+An example of a current-determinate-point-to-future-indeterminate-series correspondence is the correspondence of a sewing machine manufactured in the current period to a series of cotton shirts to be produced in an indefinite number of future periods.

 The current incorporation of the cotton in a cotton shirt vs. indeterminate future correspondence of the sewing machine with an indeterminate number of cotton shirts distinguishes different functional correspondences to elements in the standard of living and, thus, to each other.
 This precise, analytic distinction and relation between types of functionings is foundational and of systematic significance.
 This distinction virtually contains other relations that can be built upon it.
 The whole structure of foundational and superstructural relations will comprise a complete system of coherent relations which explain the process.
 The whole structure is purely relational.
 And the whole structure of productive correspondences and their monetary correlatives comprises a normative explanatory theory.

-The identification of foundational and systematic relations in macroeconomics bears resemblance to the identification of foundational and systematic relations in Euclidean geometry and among space, time, mass, and charge in the equations of Newtonian mechanics and electromagnetics.
+The identification of foundational and systematic relations in macroeconomics bears resemblance to the identification of primitive foundational and systematic relations a) in Euclidean geometry, and b) among space, time, mass, and charge in the equations of Newtonian mechanics and electromagnetics.

-m (say 20) loaves of bread y yielded by the processing of each bushel of wheat x, as in
+or loaves of bread y yielded by the processing of each bushel of wheat, x, as in

 or basic revenues correlated with basic costs, as in

-And, in each particular case, the relation of one term to another is, in fact, the defining of one by the other.
+And, in each particular case, the relation of one term to another is, in fact, the defining of one by its functional correspondence with the other.

 Sometimes meanings of the word function overlap or shade into one another without necessarily conflicting.
 If there is no conflict, we may interpret a statement in two or more legitimate ways, but if there is conflict, we may declare in frustration that the statement is hopelessly ambiguous.
 Suppose we say, “Wheat-bread is functionally dependent on wheat for wheat flour.”: first, we may be making a simple statement of condition and composition: you can’t have wheat bread without wheat flour; second, we may be talking mainly mathematically and abstractly relating the rate of production of loaves of bread to the rate of use of bushels of wheat, thus referring to an actual formula based upon empirical data, e.g. y = mx; third, we may intend both meanings in a case where the material basis or limiting condition and the empirical quantitative relation are both designated in a somewhat sloppy and ambiguous manner, but without conflict, by the statement.
 “Wheat bread is functionally dependent on wheat.”

 An advanced exchange economy – in contrast to a primitive, hunter-gatherer economy – is a process of producing things to sell them by an exchange of products and money.
-The means of exchange is the dummy called money.
-The flows of products and their payments are unitary.
-They occur together.
-Prescinding for the moment from pointless quibbling about nuances of credit, you can’t have one without the other.
+The means of exchange is the dummy invented by humans and called money.
+The flows of products and the flows of their payments are unitary.
+They occur together and constitute a flow.
+They are concomitant.
+Prescinding for the moment from quibbling about the nuances of credit, you can’t have one without the other.

 At the end of these lines of production are the finished products (which are exchanged for money; these exchanges constitute) the aggregate receipts of industry and commerce, and the aggregate expenditures of final buyers. … (The connection of expenditures and receipts) with production is immediate: they … are, so to speak, the immanent manifestation of the productive process as a process of value. … production is not a merely technical affair;… intrinsically it is an economic affair, … production for sale, production in view of and at every instant adapted to payments.
 [CWL 21, 114]